aoki-marika/empathy/README.md

  - `core`: The internal engine library.
  - `game`: The end user game.
- - `design`: The developer program for creating interfaces.
+ - `design`: The developer program for creating assets.

 ### Building